ShenHongFei/react-object-model/README.md

     }

     use (selector?: (keyof T)[]) {
-        // React guarantees that setState function identity is stable and won’t change on re-renders const [, rerender] = useReducer(s => s + 1, 0)
+        // React guarantees that dispatch function identity is stable and won’t change on re-renders const [, rerender] = useState({ })
         this._selectors.set(rerender, selector)
         useEffect(() => {
             return () => { this._selectors.delete(rerender) }